 A geographic restriction is often included in custody agreements to ensure both parents maintain access to their children.
 These restrictions usually limit the primary parent’s ability to move the children outside a designated area, such as the county of residence and adjacent counties.

-For instance, if you live in Houston, a geographic restriction might confine you to Harris County and neighbouring counties.
+For instance, if you live in Houston, a geographic restriction might confine you to Harris County and neighboring counties.
 This keeps the non-primary parent within reasonable proximity to the children, facilitating visitation and maintaining family ties.

 How Geographic Restrictions Work